minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 ### `string-2.c`

-There’s at least one inefficiency in this `string-1.c` as it’s currently written. `strlen(s)` will only ever return one value, yet we’re calling it on every iteration of the loop.
+There's at least one inefficiency in this `string-1.c` as it's currently written. `strlen(s)` will only ever return one value, yet we're calling it on every iteration of the loop.
 To optimize our program, we should call `strlen` once and store the value in a variable like so: